moveit/moveit.ros.org/about/maintainer_policy/index.markdown

  - 2 substantial pull requests merged
  - 4 pull requests reviewed via the "Approve" or "Request Changes" button
- - 1 maintainer meeting attended
+ - 2 maintainer meetings attended

+If you feel like you qualify to be a core contributor please reach out to any of the [MoveIt Maintainers](https://moveit.ros.org/about/) and we'd be happy to discuss and get you added!

 ## Maintainers